Muriel Thompson

-Muriel Thompson (10 June 1875 – 3 March 1939) was a decorated Scottish World War I ambulance driver, racing driver and suffragist.
+Muriel Thompson MM (10 June 1875 – 3 March 1939) was a decorated Scottish World War I ambulance driver, racing driver and suffragist.

 Early life and family

 Muriel Annie Thompson was born on 10 June 1875 in Aberdeen, Scotland to Agnes Marion Williamson (1846–1926), the second wife of Cornelius Thompson, a shipowner and marine architect, the fifth of eight children.
 Her paternal grandfather George Thompson was Laird of Pitmedden, founded of the Aberdeen Line shipping line, and had been Lord Provost of Aberdeen and an MP (1852) for the city.

 Racing driver and chauffeur for the WSPU

 Thompson was an avid motorist, and from an early age she drove the family car.
 She and her brothers helped found the Brooklands Automobile Racing Club.
 On 4 July 1908 she won the first ladies’ motor race held at Brooklands, the Ladies' Bracelet Handicap.
 She won in her brother's Austin racing car, called Pobble, with a speed of 50 mph.
 She also won the Scratch Motor Car Race.

 Thompson was hired as a chauffeur for the Women's Social and Political Union, and drove Emmeline Pankhurst on her national tour in 1909.
 She drove a green Austin car with white wheels and purple stripes, the colours of the suffragette movement.